 - Leather clothing, such as vests, gloves, jackets, and pants

-While it is more dangerous to not wear a helmet than to wear one, many believe that it should be their personal choice and responsibility when it comes to making this decision and the possible consequences.
+While it is more dangerous not to wear a helmet than to wear one, many believe it should be their personal choice and responsibility to make this decision and the possible consequences.

 Contact our firm at (800) 351-3008 if you were involved in a motorcycle accident and would like to discuss your case.